danielmesquitta/code_to_txt/README.md

-# code_to_txt CLI tool
+# txtfyer CLI tool

 ## Overview

-The code_to_txt cli tool designed to convert any codebase into a single text file.
+The txtfyer cli tool designed to convert any codebase into a single text file.
 This can be particularly useful for AI model training or integration to the ChatGPT API to adhere to codebase standards or simplifying the process of code analysis and documentation.

 ## Features